 ST. PETERS POLICE

-Michael Koch secretly photographed dozen of nude women, police say.
+Michael Koch secretly photographed dozens of nude women, police say.

-St. Peters Police ask anyone who tanned in 2016 or 2017 at Club Fitness and thinks they could have been photographed to call the department's Criminal Investigations Division at 636-278-2244, extension 3540.
+St. Peters police have asked anyone who tanned in 2016 or 2017 at Club Fitness and thinks they may have been photographed to call the department's Criminal Investigations Division at 636-278-2244, extension 3540.

 We welcome tips and feedback.
 Email the author at email@example.com or follow on Twitter at @DoyleMurphy.